8 Online Alternatives That Are Cheaper Than Traditional In-Person Therapy

 Lantern is a web platform designed based on cognitive-behavioral therapy.
 You can take a preliminary quiz to determine which program will suit you best, after which you are paired with a coach for one-on-one messaging.

 Bonus: The Mighty’s App

 Did you know The Mighty has an app?
-Download our app to read more stories like this and connect with people from the mental health community.
+You can use it to connect with people who understand what you’re going through.